 If the majority of members of the Council believe that an individual Commissioner has failed to respect confidentiality, then the person responsible for the enforcement of the Code of Ethics can impose sanctions as stated in the Code of Ethics and Professional Conduct (Code of Ethics).
-As well, the entire Board is governed by By-law 3 which confers upon the General Counsel the Powers and Authority in Respect to the Act Respecting Access to Documents held by Public Bodies and the Protection of Personal Information.
+As well, the entire Board is governed by By-law 3 which confers upon the the person designated as Person in Charge of Access to Documents and of the Protection of Personal Information for the Lester B. Pearson School Board the Powers and Authority in Respect to the Act Respecting Access to Documents held by Public Bodies and the Protection of Personal Information.
 Legal action can be taken against any individual should such protection be breached.